johncburnett/sound-sculptures/README.md

-# sound-design
+# sound-sculpting

-An archive of various sound experiments.
-Mostly built in supercollider.
+An archive of audio processing techniques, digital instruments, and sound installations.